-This shrubby perennial can be grown in masses and is great as a perennial border.
+This shrubby perennial can be grown in masses and is great in a perennial border.

 Plant type: Multi-stemmed shrubby perennial